- Raspberry Pi devices can be used for a lot of purposes, but one of the most popular ones is hosting private VPN servers.

 Keeping everything up-to-date on your Raspberry Pi device is a surefire method to avoid compatibility issues and exploitable vulnerabilities.

-Note that these procedures can take quite a while, especially the upgrade one.
+Note that these procedures can take quite a while, especially the upgrading part one.
 So, in the meantime…

 Having a static IP address is quite important in this case.
 It will allow you to access your personal Raspberry Pi VPN server from virtually anywhere in the world without worrying that its IP will change at some point.